SystemsApproach/private5g/intro.rst

 1.1 Standardization Landscape
 -----------------------------

 As of 3G, the generational designation corresponds to a standard defined by the *3rd Generation Partnership Project (3GPP)*.
 Even though its name has “3G” in it, the 3GPP continues to define the standards for 4G, 5G, and so on, each of which corresponds to a sequence of releases of the standard.
 Release 15 is considered the demarcation point between 4G and 5G, with Release 17 having been completed in 2022.
-Complicating the terminology, 4G was on a multi-release evolutionary path referred to as *Long-Term Evolution (LTE)*.
-5G is on a similar evolutionary path, with several expected releases over its lifetime.

-Like Wi-Fi, cellular networks transmit data at certain bandwidths in the radio spectrum.
-Unlike Wi-Fi, which permits anyone to use a channel at either 2.4 or 5 GHz (these are unlicensed bands), governments have auctioned off and licensed exclusive use of various frequency bands to service providers, who in turn sell mobile access service to their
+In addition to 3GPP-defined standards, national governments establish how the radio spectrum is used locally.
+Unlike Wi-Fi, for which there is international agreement that permits anyone to use a channel at either 2.4 or 5 GHz (these are unlicensed bands), governments have auctioned off and licensed exclusive use of various frequency bands to service providers, who in turn sell mobile access service to their